selinah66/NeurotechUSC-Bilingual-Code-Switching/DataML/ML_Eye-Tracking.md

    **AI Assistant Tip:** If you need help with model selection or evaluation, ask:

-   *"What machine learning models are suitable for EEG classification tasks?"*
+   *"What machine learning models are suitable for bilingual code switching eye tracking classification tasks?"*

-   *"How can I evaluate the performance of my EEG classification model?"*
+   *"How can I evaluate the performance of my eye tracking classification model?"*

 #### **Step 4: Experimentation and Improvement**